j-u-p-iter/regexp-parser/FORMAL_GRAMMAR_EVOLUTION.md

 let statementList = [this.Statement()];
 ```

-As soon as the Statement node is created and all internal callbacks are executed we look at the next token, thanks to the lookahead.
-If the lookahead is not null, it means, that there's at least one more statement, cause the previous one finished it's execution and returned result node.
+As soon as the Statement node is created and all internal callbacks (for the non-terminals, that sit under the Statement non-terminal) are executed we look at the next token, thanks to the lookahead.
+If the lookahead is not null, it means, that there's at least one more statement, cause the previous one finished it's execution and returned back the result node.
 So, the new node, if there's a node, belongs to the next statement.
 After the second statement is created and returned we again look at the lookahead checking the presense of new node.
 Again, if there's node, than it belongs to one more new statement, cause the previous one was already executed and returned.

 And such loop repeats until all nodes for all statements are deriviated.